Eco Cats Tasmania 2022 – Living sustainably with urban cats

 1. Free targeted desex, vaccination and parasite treatment of owned cats in low socio economic areas at a minimum rate of 33 cats per 1000 residents(2)

-2. Supported desex, vaccination and parasite treatment of cats on farmland at a rate of 6 (best number unknown at this stage) cats per square km of owned land.
+2. Supported desex, vaccination and parasite treatment of owned farm cats on farmland at a rate of 6 (best guess) cats per square km of owned land.
 Educating land owners on the importance of preventing kittens which are the vector for the spread of toxoplasmosis.
 Adult cats are mostly immune non spreaders and keep rodents in check.(3)

 3. Provide free, humane cat deterrents for private residents whose issues have not been solved when desex targets are reached.(4)

 4. Ban trapping and removal of healthy cats from any urban or peri-urban area unless evidence supports removal to protect vulnerable fauna, or unless a sick or injured cat needs rescuing.
+Campaign strenuously to stop people feeding stray and feral cats.
 Where colonies have grown around food sources or feeders a comprehensive plan by an experienced cat management group is needed.
 This is where uneducated rescue groups can cause damage.
 Harvesting kittens without tackling population control makes everything worse.
 Research shows that people who are feeding colonies will step up to take ownership if desexing is free.
 Identifying and limiting the food and getting the community on board to continue to contain that will be vital.
 G to Z cat management can include novel interventions such as desexing by vasectomy owned males to assist colony control.
 (5)

 5. Require cat rescues to only accept genuine rescue animals that are sick, injured or unable to feed themselves.(5)